Franklin's lost expedition: Artistic works

 In the visual arts, the loss of Franklin's expedition inspired a number of paintings in both the United States and Britain.
 In 1861, Frederic Edwin Church unveiled his great canvas The Icebergs; later that year, prior to taking it to England for exhibition, he added an image of a broken ship's mast in silent tribute to Franklin.
 In 1864, Sir Edwin Landseer's Man Proposes, God Disposes caused a stir at the annual Royal Academy exhibition; its depiction of two polar bears, one chewing on a tattered ship's ensign, the other gnawing on a human ribcage, was seen at the time as in poor taste, but has remained one of the most powerful imaginings of the expedition's final fate.
 The expedition also inspired numerous popular engravings and illustrations, along with many panoramas, dioramas and magic lantern shows.

 Musical works

 Franklin's last expedition has also inspired a great deal of music, beginning with the ballad "Lady Franklin's Lament" (also known as "Lord Franklin"), which originated in the 1850s and has been recorded by dozens of artists, among them Martin Carthy, Pentangle, Sinéad O'Connor, and The Pearlfishers.

-One of the best-known modern ballads is "Northwest Passage" by the late Ontario folksinger Stan Rogers.
-The Scottish pirate metal band Alestorm's song "Magnetic North" is dedicated to the expedition.
 Other Franklin-inspired songs include James Taylor's "Frozen Man" (based on Beattie's photographs of John Torrington) and Iron Maiden's "Stranger in a Strange Land".
-In 2021, German band Janus released an over 30 minutes long song "Terror" and later an audiobook "Terror - Das Hörbuch" which contains Franklin's log entries.
 In 2023, German atmospheric black metal band Antrisch released a concept album "Expedition II: Die Passage" chronicling the events from the point of view of the crew.